amit-rastogi/100DaysOfMLCode/README.md

 1.K-means clustering and using the elbow method to choose the right number of clusters using WCSS.
 2.Association rule learning with Apriori model.
 Day 10 - Studied k-fold cross validation and Grid search and started learning Keras.
+Day 11 - Watched the recorded Salt Identification Challenge by @sirajraval.
+Not much into CNNs yet but learnt many things like using google colab, importing kaggle dataset in colab, UNet.
+Started on the House Prices: Advanced Regression Techniques on kaggle.
+Day 12- Submitted the code for the The House Prices: Advanced Regression Techniques problem on Kaggle.
+Score - 0.14998.
+Rank-2546.
+Feeling good!!!
+Now have to work on improving the score.